Want to build your own website? 6 questions you should answer first.

 Some of you may feel discouraged by the above questions.
 Please know that I am in FULL SUPPORT of those who wish to build their own websites, and even offer hourly DIY website support to help you make the most of your efforts.
 I don’t mean to discourage you, but rather give you a clear framework within which to consider your options.
 Just as you help your clients make informed decisions re: labor and birth, part of my role is to help you make informed decisions in your business.

+If you’re committed to building your own site, I encourage you to take advantage of key resources on my blog, such as my guides to the about page and resources page, and tips on writing great content for your website.
 You are ALWAYS welcome to schedule a free 20 minute consult if you want to explore options on how you might work with me as your Website Doula.
 I can help out on your DIY site for an hour or three, build your starter website if you are a brand new practitioner, or a custom design if you are ready to grow your practice.
 No obligation – just a chat to help you make the best choice for your unique needs.